phpengine/workplace-systems/README.md

 already configured to execute the tests, Virtual Hosts, Host Names.
 Everything will work out of the box after this.
 All a Managed, Reproducible, Infrastucture by (PHP) code Configuration.

-2) # That might take a while...
-30 minutes on my BT infinity, about 2GB of software downloadss
-   # ... but now you can browse the website as a bonus, sthis will also provision your host (hostname) for a nice URL)
+2) That might take a while...
+30 minutes on my BT infinity, about 2GB of software downloads ... but now you can browse the website as a bonus, sthis will also provision your host (hostname) for a nice URL) http://www.workplace-systems.vm
-   http://www.workplace-systems.vm

-6) # And also browse a jenkins build, where you'll see executable tests in PHPUnit, Behat and Selenium.
+3) And also browse a jenkins build, where you'll see executable tests in PHPUnit, Behat and Selenium.
 Hit Build Now to have them executed.
 The associated software, Behat, Selenium and PHPUnit will be set up and working. http://www.wsys-jenkins.vm

-7) When you're done gracefully close the VM with phlagrant halt now --fail-hard phlagrant destroy now to make sure the provisioning on your host machine is undone.
+4) When you're done gracefully close the VM with phlagrant halt now --fail-hard phlagrant destroy now to make sure the provisioning on your host machine is undone.